 Are guns the only way for evil people to inflict mass casualties?

 On November 21, 2021, in Waukesha, Wisconsin, Darrell E. Brooks purposefully plowed an SUV into a Christmas parade, killing 6 people and injuring 62 others.
+That is far more damage than any mass shooting to date.
 There are other incidents like this worldwide, including in countries that forbid or strictly limit the ownership of guns.
 If bad people want to kill, they will find a way.

 Coincidentally, the Waukesha attacker was not white, either.

 All the cases of mass casualties that I have mentioned above were horrifically tragic, as all are.
 However, they are not the fault of guns.
 They are the fault of very sick individuals.

 It is absurd that the Left-winged members of the Supreme Court should rule for any limitations on gun rights.
 Their jobs are not to decide if they like what is in the Constitution.
 Their jobs are to rule if a case adheres to what the founders intended by the laws that they ratified.

 Guns don't kill people.
 People kill people.
 If you want to get real causation for the uptick in mass shootings, it is time to compile statistics on the number of mass shooters who are on anti-depressants and benzos.
 Mental illness combined with overmedication is certainly at play here.
 Gang activity is also a huge problem that needs to be dealt with.
 Gun crimes are committed by criminals and they need to bear the responsibility for their actions, not the law-abiding gun owner.